Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Invariants

-It may seem unnatural to modify invariants depending on the form of $f$, but in practice this is very useful, since the parametrization from Corollary~\ref{cor:param} is crucial for our reconstruction purposes.
-Note that once an initial form $f$ is given, one can determine which invariants are appropriate from the vanishing behavior of its coefficients.
+Moreover, we can use $w = a_{12} a_{1}$ to parametrize the corresponding rational spaces of binary forms with given $S$-homogeneous invariants. \end{example}

-We note that a uniform approach to the problem is also available, by constructing the invariant algebra of the action of $D$.
+\begin{remark} A uniform approach to the problem is also available, namely by constructing the full invariant algebra of the action of $T$ on the general binary form~\eqref{ccform} in Definition~\ref{def:typ}.
 This can be done by writing down the invariant monomials of given weight, adding the result to the set of generator if it is not an expression in the monomials already found.
-This process runs out of steam at some point since the algebra of invariants is finitely generated.
+By a result of Wehlau \cite{wehlau}, this process always terminates at degree $m-1$.
 A script to generate this invariant algebra is available online\footnoteref{foothyp}.
-For the case $m = 8$, it is generated by the expressions, \begin{small}
+For the case $m = 8$, it is generated by the expressions \begin{small}

-\end{small} By a result of Wehlau \cite{wehlau}, this process always terminates at degree $m-1$.
-The non-generic invariants obtained above are expressions in these monomials.
-Theoretically this approach is much more satisfying, but the results get unwieldy for bigger $m$, with the number of invariants running into the hundreds for $m\geq 12$.
+\end{small} The non-generic invariants constructed in Proposition~\ref{prop:NonGenTInv} are of course expressions in these monomials.
+Theoretically, this uniform approach is much more satisfying, but the results get unwieldy for bigger $m$; the number of invariants runs into the hundreds for $m\geq 12$, whereas by contrast, the number of homogeneous invariants constructed above is always at most $\ell + 1$, no matter which subset $S$ of coefficients is considered. \end{remark}